jinnovation/kele.el/docs/how-tos/usage.md

 ### Refreshing a resource

-You can press `U` in a `kele-get` buffer to re-fetch and refresh the current resource.
+You can press `g` in a `kele-get` buffer to re-fetch and refresh the current resource.

 ## Contexts